Series I to Earn 0.00%, Series EE to Earn 0.70%, When Bought from May 2009 Through October 2009

 Rates for savings bonds are set each May 1 and November 1.
 Interest accrues monthly and compounds semiannually.
 Bonds held less than five years are subject to a three-month interest penalty.

 The composite rate for Series I Savings Bonds is a combination of a fixed rate, which applies for the 30-year life of the bond, and the semiannual inflation rate.
-The 4.84% composite rate for I bonds bought from May 2008 through October 2008 applies for the first six months after the issue date.
-The composite rate combines a 0.00% fixed rate of return with the 4.84% annualized rate of inflation as measured by the Consumer Price Index for all Urban Consumers (CPI-U).
-The CPI-U increased from 208.49 in September 2007 to 213.528 in March 2008, a six-month change of 2.42%.
+The 0.00% composite rate for I bonds bought from May 2009 through October 2009 applies for the first six months after the issue date.
+The composite rate combines a 0.10% fixed rate of return with the -5.56% annualized rate of inflation as measured by the Consumer Price Index for all Urban Consumers (CPI-U).
+The CPI-U increased from 218.783 in September 2008 to 212.709 in March 2009, a six-month change of -2.78%.
+When the inflation rate is less than zero, the earnings rate will be less than the fixed rate but never less than zero.

 Series EE Bonds Issued May 2005 and Later